brynnwharton/brynnwharton.github.io/index.md

+## Our Project

+Our project was designed with COVID-19 in mind.
+We ask users to input their daily activities so that they are able to easily track where they've been and share this with their friends or family.
+While designed with COVID-19 in mind, this service might work well for dementia patients or other users with frequent memory loss.

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/brynnwharton/brynnwharton.github.io/edit/main/README.md) to maintain and preview the content for your website in Markdown files.